thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 Determining whether this was due to the data - i.e. training/validation data being too different - or my own code wasn't straightforward.
 The solution of balancing labels occured to me when I inquired about the practice in my professional work.

 ### Future Direction
-GraspAndLiftEEG has grown to be a sort of stock dataset for me.
+GraspAndLiftEEGDetection has grown to be a sort of stock dataset for me.
 Because my familiarity with it is so high, I find it ideal for multi-dataset experiments.
 It's a practical guarantee that a model from this experiment will appear in a future experiment.

 Right now my goal is to contribute this dataset to [Lightning Bolts](https://github.com/PyTorchLightning/lightning-bolts/pull/742).
 While the authors [greenlit its inclusion in late 2020](https://github.com/PyTorchLightning/lightning-bolts/pull/446), I opted to hold off until I could confirm cross-subject generalization was feasible.